umdcs/linkedout_procon/README.md

   Run "npm install" in the NodeServer directory to get all the required packages if running the server locally.
   Afterwards the server can be started by typing "node index.js"

+#Other information
+ This project was run using version 6.6.0 of Node.js It was built using Android Studio version 2.2.2 using JRE 1.8.0